danielatrivella/NP3_MS_Workflow/README.md

 Before running any command of the workflow, the metadata table must be manually constructed, defining how the workflow will behave (Step 1).
 Then, the entire workflow can be executed with the command *run*, which runs Steps 2 to 10 or just Steps 3 to 10, using results obtained separately for Step 2.

 We strongly recommend to run the pre-process command (Step 2) separated when running the workflow for the first time in a new dataset.
-This way the most critical parameters (peak_width and rt_tolerance) can be manually tuned to achieve more accurate results in the LC-MS peak detection algorithm and processing, which also depends on the mass spectrometrer equipment and the data quality.
-The user should **follow the pre-processing optimization guide** present in section 4.3.4. of the [NP³ MS Workflow user manual](docs/Manual_NP3_workflow.pdf) to improve the pre-process result, and also inpect the data.
+This way the most critical parameters (peak_width and rt_tolerance) can be manually tuned to achieve more accurate results in the LC-MS peak detection algorithm and processing, which also depends on the mass spectrometer equipment and the data quality.
+The user should **follow the pre-processing optimization guide** present in section 4.3.4. of the [NP³ MS Workflow user manual](docs/Manual_NP3_workflow.pdf) to improve the pre-process result, and also inspect the data.
 The workflow default values have been tested with an UHPLC-MS/MS-qTOF equipment (Acquity HClass Waters UHPLC and ESI\-QqTOF Impact II Bruker spectrometer).

 For further analyses, after running the entire NP³ MS workflow, each step can be executed separately on the results obtained previously and with different tolerance parameter values and/or correlation groups, as needed.
 When running a specific command separately it is important not to modify the original output files, instead create a copy of those files.
 In this way, you may reproduce the workflow steps as needed when repeating any step.